 Manufacturing Facilities Designed for Maximum Use of Interior Space

 All fabric buildings from Alaska Structures are engineered and designed for maximizing interior space.
 The high-strength frame systems work to create a free span design that eliminates the need for interior support columns.
 Automakers are increasingly using robotic assistance in the assembly of SUVs, and our buildings provide the space that factories need for such machinery to move and function properly.
-Our GTX Series of heavy gable buildings are perfectly suited for an SUV assembly line, with widths from 16 to 150 feet and to any length, providing you all the manufacturing space you need.
+Our DAGB Series of heavy gable buildings are perfectly suited for an SUV assembly line, with widths from 16 to 150 feet and to any length, providing you all the manufacturing space you need.

 Custom Structures for Automobile Manufacturing